knutsoned/bevy_lazy_signals/README.md

 - Do we want an API to trigger an Effect directly?
 - Should there be a way to write closures that take the result struct and not Option?
 - How to send a DynamicStruct as a signal?
 Doesn't work now due to FromReflect bound.
+- Lots of reactive libraries distinguish Actions from Effects.
+Should AsyncTask be renamed to Action?

 ## TODO